 The process of inquiry builds on prior knowledge.

-Usually, we ask questions based on our perception of our ignorance of the topic.
+Usually, questions are asked based on the perception of ignorance on the topic.

-In other words, we ask questions to make up for what we know about not what we do not know.
+In other words, you ask questions to make up for what you know about not what you do not know.

-This ‘starting knowledge’ as I call it, is critical to the kind of questions we ask and of course, the kind of answers we get.
+This ‘starting knowledge’ as I call it, is critical to the kind of questions you ask and of course, the kind of answers you get.

-A flawed first-knowledge will most certainly give us a wrong bias that might get us off track.
+A flawed first-knowledge will certainly give you a wrong bias that might get you off track.

-If the person answering does not have an insight into the flaw, we are bound to get floored.
+If the person answering does not have an insight into the flaw, you are bound to get floored.

-And even if we do get the right answer, it won’t work because the combination of a flawed premise and a fine answer will give the wrong kind of surprise.
+And even if you get the right answer, it won’t work because the combination of a flawed premise and a fine answer will give the wrong kind of surprise.

 It’s like having a fine building on a not-so-fine foundation, the building goes down before long.